swamp-thing-sovryn/sov-zero/docs/sdk/lib-base.sendableliquity.unstakezero.md

 ## Remarks

-As a side-effect, the transaction will also pay out the ZERO stake's [collateral gain](./lib-base.zerostake.collateralgain.md) and [ZUSD gain](./lib-base.zerostake.zusdgain.md)<!-- -->.
+As a side-effect, the transaction will also pay out the ZERO stake's [collateral gain](./lib-base.zerostake.collateralgain.md) and [ZSUSD gain](./lib-base.zerostake.zsusdgain.md)<!-- -->.